autioch/wow-utils/readme.md

 # WoW utils

+Scripts for:
-Scripts for organizing settings from multiple World of Warcraft configurations into a single one.
+- organizing settings from multiple World of Warcraft configurations into a single one
+- obtaining lists of spells

 ## Currently analyzed parts
 - client configuration `Config.wtf`,